sbslee/notes/OpenSSH.md

     User user_name
 ```

-You can now access the server by:
+You can now access the server by (you still need to enter your password):

 ```
 ssh host_id